Ad4rshS/student-placement-analysis-powerbi/README.md

 - `data/` – Dataset used for analysis

 ## Notes
-This project is created for learning and portfolio purposes using academic placement data.
+This project is created for learning and portfolio purposes using academic (demo)placement data.